Cyprus Guided Walking Holiday

 Day 7: The Baths of Aphrodite

 The walk in a nutshell: Starting at a lovely picnic spot above Neo Chorio we make our way through pine forests to reveal an area of outstanding views over Polis and Latsi.
-We continue on our way past old mining areas to another picturesque picnic spot around a great oak tree before making our descent to Aphrodite’s Bath where we end our walk.
-5 miles (8km) with 400ft (120m) of ascent and 1,000ft (300m) of descent.
+We continue past old mining areas to another picturesque picnic spot around a great oak tree, before making our descent to Aphrodite's Bath where our walk ends.